nathaneltitane/dextop/README.md

 Applications that require backend services (i.e.: Ubuntu Snap/snapd), standalone services, hardware probes and other advanced features that require access to restricted core system directories will not function: you must root your device to remove those limitations and gain full access to all system devices.

+Dextop links the modified utilities that have been patched under Termux for some limited access to whatever the Android user space runtime policy permits (htop, kill, pgrep, pkill, ps, top).

+**Dextop only loads applications as needed: this helps keep a minimal footprint and your device running as smooth as possible!**

+**Music, mail and web browsing activities should preferably be taken care of using native Android applications that are readily installed and configured on your device.**

 ```
 ┌───────────────────────────────────────────────────────────┐
 │                                                           │